gxlog/gxlog/README.md

     defaults.Formatter().EnableColor()

-    // logs with mark will be colorized with magenta by default log.WithPrefix("**** ").WithMark(true).WithContext("k1", "v1", "k2", "v2").
+    // logs with mark will be colorized with magenta by default
+    // prefix and mark allow you to highlight some logs while you are debugging log.WithPrefix("**** ").WithMark(true).WithContext("k1", "v1", "k2", "v2").
         Info("prefix, mark and contexts")
     // the instance of log is left to be unchanged